datakubism/datakubism.com/content/blog/ocenime_bg.md

 # Deliverables:

-People are now able to inspect their neighbourhood and assess what their property is worth on the [www.ocenime.bg](https://www.ocenime.bg).
+People are now able to inspect their neighbourhood and assess what their property is worth at [www.ocenime.bg](https://www.ocenime.bg).